mucommander/mucommander/readme.txt

 -------------------------

 New features:
+- New 'Calculate checksum' feature added to the 'File' menu (mapped onto Alt+K by default) which allows to calculate the checksum of selected files using various algorithms.
 - Files can be marked/unmarked using a Regexp.
 - New 'Owner' and 'Group' columns added to the folder pane (not visible by default).
 The owner and group information is available on FTP and SFTP folders